garfix/nli-go/doc/remarks.md

 Next interaction (22):

-    U: How many things are not on top of green cubes?
+    H: How many things are not on top of green cubes?
-    H: I'm not sure what you mean by "on top of" in the phrase "on top of green cubes", do you mean:
+    C: I'm not sure what you mean by "on top of" in the phrase "on top of green cubes", do you mean:
        1 - directly on the surface
        2 - anywhere on top of
-    U: 2
+    H: 2
-    H: three of them
+    C: three of them

     "When there are several interpretations and none is clearly better, the system has to ask the user for more information.
 The paraphrases were included with the directory definition of "on", and the request for more information occurs automatically when the heuristics for resolving ambiguities aren't sufficient.
 A request like this can also occur when the meaning of a pronoun such as "it" or "they" is unclear."